chrischoy/3D-R2N2/README.md

 # 3D-R2N2: Recurrent Reconstruction Neural Network

 This is the source code for the paper `3D-R2N2: A Unified Approach for Single and Multi-view 3D Object Reconstruction, ECCV 2016`.
-Given one or multiple views of an object, the network generate voxelized (voxel is 3D equivalent of pixel) reconstruction of the object in 3D.
+Given one or multiple views of an object, the network generates voxelized (voxel is 3D equivalent of pixel) reconstruction of the object in 3D.

 ## Citing this work